Understanding the Money Market Instruments in India

 3. Banker’s Acceptance

-Banker’s Acceptance or BA is probably the oldest money market instrument.
+Banker’s Acceptance (BA) is probably the oldest money market instrument.
 It has been in use since the 12th century to facilitate trade.
 Unlike the other money market instruments, BA is a bank’s obligation to pay an individual account holder.
 In layman’s words, the bank has to pay a specified amount to the account holder.
 Banker’s Acceptance is also available at a discounted price and functions like certified checks; the payment of the owed amount is on the specified date.
-The maturity period falls between 90 days to 180 days.
+The maturity period falls between 30 days to 180 days.

 Banker’s Acceptance is often used in trade (particularly when there is import-export of goods involved).
 The importers’ bank guarantees the payment to the exporter.